-The exchange cited “further consultation” with U.S. regulators but gave no other details of its decision in a notice issued late Monday.
+The exchange cited “further consultation” with regulators but its announcement late Monday gave no other details.

-The NYSE earlier announced plans to remove China Telecom Corp.
-Ltd., China Mobile Ltd. and China Unicom Hong Kong Ltd. after Trump's order in November barring Americans from investing in securities issued by companies deemed to be linked to the Chinese military.
+The NYSE said Thursday it would remove China Telecom Corp.
+Ltd., China Mobile Ltd. and China Unicom Hong Kong Ltd. under Trump's November order barring Americans from investing in securities issued by companies deemed to be linked to the Chinese military.

-Hong Kong-traded shares in the three companies surged Tuesday.
-China Telecom rose 5.7%, China Mobile jumped 5.5% and China Unicom surged 6.7%.
+Hong Kong-traded shares in the three phone carriers surged Tuesday.
+China Telecom rose 3.4%, China Mobile jumped 5.7% and China Unicom surged 8.5%.
 Shares in all three have fallen recently.

 The Chinese government has accused Washington of misusing national security as an excuse to hamper competition and has warned that Trump’s order would hurt U.S. and other investors worldwide.

 On Saturday, the foreign ministry said Beijing would take unspecified “necessary countermeasures” to protect its companies.